Realistic tattoo: a demanding style | 10 MASTERS

 As we can see, Realism has been around in the history of art since ancient times.
 But as an avant-garde style, realistic painting emerged in the 19th century as a separate movement, in a context of industrialization where artists began to have more social influence, as a means to criticize reality.

-The search for realism is to move away from the idealizations of Romanticism, to focus on the concrete and objective situations of the present as consequences of the new economic and social order.
+The search for Realism is to move away from the idealizations of Romanticism, to focus on the concrete and objective situations of the present as consequences of the new economic and social order.
 Its main representatives are artists such as Daumier, Courbet and Millet, among others.

-But realism in tattoos is quite current.
+But Realism in tattoos is quite current.
 This tattoo style includes many themes and shapes, as well as very varied techniques.

 It must be taken into account that this style is defined by the good analysis of lights and shades, as they are responsible for aspects such as three-dimensionality and depth.
 Therefore, it is necessary to deep knowledge of drawing.